n0l3r/tiktok-downloader/web-server/README.md

 You will need to enable Google's artifact registry for this to work.
 [Artifact Registry](https://cloud.google.com/artifact-registry).

 ### 3. Clone the TikTok Downloader Repository
-Clone the TikTok Downloader repository to your local machine using the following command:
+Clone the TikTok Downloader repository to your google cloud shell (or local gcloud cli) using the following command:
 ```bash
 git clone https://github.com/n0l3r/tiktok-downloader.git
 cd tiktok-downloader